puffed quinoa bars

 • I have used almond butter in this recipe but if you prefer another nut or seed butter, then please substitute with that.
 Just keep the quantities the same.

-• As stated above, these also work well with puffed rice if you can’t get hold of quinoa.
+• They also work well with puffed rice if you can’t get hold of quinoa.

 • For the dates, I use large medjool dates.
 They work really well in recipes like this as they blend into a lovely caramel consistency.